PointsBet Sportsbook Review & Bonus

 While PointsBet offers your traditional Fixed Odds betting, their PointsBetting system could be a game-changer, especially if you consider yourself a sharp.
 Their In-Play system needs some work, but we have to keep in mind that PointsBet is a fairly new platform compared to their mainstream competition.
 Though a work-in-progress, there is not much that PointsBet can do to get better for the user unless they want to give money away for free.

-The biggest downfall of PointsBet is the fact that they are currently available in only six states.
+The biggest downfall of PointsBet is the fact that they are currently available in only a few states.
 However, don’t fret, as sports betting popularity is growing throughout the country, meaning PointsBet will likely be available in your area.
 Just give it time.

 If you are a user who utilizes multiple sportsbooks and PointsBet is not one of them, you should definitely consider joining.
 And if you are new to sports betting and can only choose one platform, I implore you to choose PointsBet.
 In their help section, they will even thoroughly explain the ins and outs of how Fixed Odds betting and PointsBetting works so a new user is not left behind.